Table of Contents

-Now that our workflow diagram is ready, it is best we automate it using a workflow automation software.
+Now that our workflow diagram is ready, it is best we automate it using a workflow management software.
 Workflow automation platforms digitizes your entire workflow and assists in running them automatically.
 These platforms often provide default templates or assist first time users to automate their workflows and onboard the software.
 Get to know the 5 phases of building automated workflows.

 Yoroflow is one such workflow automation platform with a powerful web-based, intuitive, no-code interface that helps companies manage, automate, and optimize business processes.
 Using Yoroflow you can automate your workflow diagram in a jiffy and train your users easily.
 Yoroflow’s intuitive workflow modeler, drag and drop form builder, and powerful integrations allows your companies to transform the way they work.

 - Increased productivity

 - Easy task tracking

 - Reduced defects

 - Lower redundancies

 - Workflow transparency

 - Easy collaboration